HackBulgaria/pixel/README.md

 # Pixel

 A minimalistic pixelized Jekyll theme used by a few [HackBulgaria] classes.
+You can see the theme in action for the [Core Ruby] class.

 ## Installation